andrenth/release/README.md

 ## Introduction

-Release is a multi-process Lwt-enabled daemon framework for OCaml, providing facilities for type-safe inter-process communication and privilege-dropping.
+Release is a multi-process daemon framework for OCaml with support for asynchronous computation, providing facilities for type-safe inter-process communication and privilege-dropping.

 Its goal is to make it easy to write servers that are released from the calling terminal and to release root privileges when those are not necessary.

-In this documentation, any mention of a "thread" refers to an `Lwt.t`.
+In this documentation, any mention of a "thread" refers to a lightweight thread in an asynchronous computation library such as Async or Lwt.

 All quotes are from the Pearl Jam song _Release - Master/Slave_ :)